actions/stale/README.md

 #### stale-pr-label

 The label that will be added to the pull requests when automatically marked as stale.
-It should also be the one you should use if you wish to manually mark as stale the pull requests.
+If you wish to speedup the stale workflow for the pull requests, you can add this label manually to mark as stale.

 Default value: `Stale`